python-trio/trustme/README.rst

 **Why not just use self-signed certificates?** These are more realistic.
-You don't have to disable your certificate validation code in your test suite, which is good, because you want to test what you run in production, and you would *never* disable your certificate validation code in production, right?
-Plus they're just as easy to work with.
+You don't have to disable your certificate validation code in your test suite, which is good because you want to test what you run in production, and you would *never* disable your certificate validation code in production, right?
+Plus, they're just as easy to work with.
 Actually easier, in many cases.

-**What if I want to test how my code handles some really weird TLS configuration?** Sure, I'm happy to extend the API to give more control over the generated certificates, at least as long as it doesn't turn into a second-rate re-export of everything in `cryptography <https://cryptography.io>`__.
-(If you really need a fully general X.509 library then they do a great job at that.) `Let's talk <https://github.com/python-trio/trustme/issues/new>`__, or send a PR.
+**What if I want to test how my code handles some bizarre TLS configuration?** Sure, I'm happy to extend the API to give more control over the generated certificates, at least as long as it doesn't turn into a second-rate re-export of everything in `cryptography <https://cryptography.io>`__.
+(If you need a fully general X.509 library, then they do a great job at that.) `Let's talk <https://github.com/python-trio/trustme/issues/new>`__, or send a PR.